Introduction to Monolithic Kernel

 - Coding in kernel space is hard as you can not make use of common libraries and debug is also hard.

 - If a user wants to add a new service then the entire operating system has to be modified.

-For any computer science graduate or IT professionals who have just started the career, this could be a good read.
-Having a good knowledge of OS is always an add on for the company.
-This kernel has a very simple architecture its very easy to understand and work on it.
+For any computer science graduate or IT professionals who have just started a career, this could be a good read.
+Having a good knowledge of OS is always an add-on for the company.
+This kernel has a very simple architecture it’s very easy to understand and work on it.
 Also, an understanding of the monolithic kernel is a must for understanding a more advanced operating system like Microkernel operating system and hybrid operating system.